acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 4. Paste the created array from your clipboard into the space where the items are listed using <kbd>Ctrl</kbd> + <kbd>V</kbd>.
 The array is created with brackets.

 Examples:
 - For a new box:
   `[_box, ["item1", "item2", "itemN"]] call ace_arsenal_fnc_initBox`
 - For an existing box:
   `[_box, ["item1", "item2", "itemN"]] call ace_arsenal_fnc_addVirtualItems`

 ## 3. Config entries

-ACE Arsenal has 2 new config entries for items:
+ACE Arsenal has 3 new config entries for items:

 - `ace_arsenal_hide`: `0`(shown) or `1` (hidden), used to hide items from ACE Arsenal or `-1` (forced show), for vehicle magazines.
 - `ace_arsenal_uniqueBase`: Class name of the item that ACE Arsenal will replace it with when saving a loadout.
+- `ACE_isTool`: Items with this property set to `1` will be sorted to the Tools Tab, if it's enabled.

-Both of them are optional.
+All of them are optional.

 ## 4. Default loadouts